There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

-The best case scenario is if more than 10 years have passed since any single episode or diagnoses.
+The best-case scenario is if more than 10 years have passed since any single episode or diagnosis.
 If this applies to you, then you should not have a rating.
-In the case a company does try to charge you a table rating for this, just apply somewhere else.
-Don't waste your time or money on them.
+In case a company does try to charge you a table rating for this, just apply somewhere else.
+Don’t waste your time or money on them.

 From there much of your rating will depend on your age.
 If you are older than 45, you will have a less severe rating than if you are younger.
 This is one of the rare circumstances in life insurance where it’s better to be older.